 Imagine what you want to materialize in your camera and why.
 Don’t forget it’s you, your mind and your creativity that’s out there right now.
 So don’t just do those iconic shots everybody have done and seen already.
 It’s about YOUR vision.

 Take your time and keep deepening the connection with your photography location.
 What is the thing that really makes YOU enjoy the place?
 What do YOU find extraordinary?
-What story do YOU want to tell with your image?
+And what story do YOU want to tell with your image?

 After that, and only after that, think about more technical questions.
 Should you incorporate foreground or not?
 Do you want to go horizontal or vertical?
 Wide lens, long lens or both?
 Colour or black and white?
 What crop?
 Will you need a filter to achieve the result you want?
 And finally — what settings to use?